Return of the Map

 After 8 years since its original release, It felt like a good time to revisit an old friend.
 Slightly revamped and with a few additional tweaks, The Malta Tube Map is back, here's all the latest information.

-To kick things off, a massive thanks to all of those who have enquired for the map to be reprinted over the years, arguably it was you guys who kept reminding me that there might still be a desire to engage with this design.
+To kick things off, a massive thanks to all of those who have enquired for the map to be reprinted over the years, arguably it was you guys who kept reminding me that this design remains interesting and of value despite the time that has passed.

 Eight years may seem like a strange time to revisit something but a combination of time, inspiration and energy seemed to coalesce at optimum amounts around April this year.

-I can finally announce that, should you fancy a print for yourself, you can purchase one from the awesome folk at il-Lokal, via their website right away or, as of July, from their all-new store in Valletta.
+The print is now readily available and you can purchase one from the awesome folk at il-Lokal, via their website or from their awesome store in Valletta.

 For now, at least, the prints will be available as an unlimited run of high quality, minimum fade gicleé prints on A2 (59.4cm x 42cm) Decor Smooth Art 210gsm paper.
 Printed by the lovely people at iLab.

-If you prefer something a little fancier, I am in the process of printing a very limited run of 30, super fine art A2 prints on some amazing quality paper (Hahnemuhle Photo Rag Bright White 310 gsm) with my friends at the Digital Darkroom in Berlin.
+If you prefer something a little fancier, I have printed a limited run of 30, super fine art A2 prints on some amazing quality paper (Hahnemuhle Photo Rag Bright White 310 gsm) with my friends at the Digital Darkroom in Berlin.

 These will be hand-signed and numbered by myself. if interested, please contact me directly at firstname.lastname@example.org.
 The first batch of 5 have already been claimed and they look amazing.

 When I created the original design, I had been in the UK for nearly 4 years.
 I was living in North London and commuted daily south of the Thames on the tube.
 Increasingly, I become interested in the London Underground schematic: its graphic language; its history; and its evolution.